“…by God’s power accept your share of suffering for the gospel.” 2 Tim 1:8b

 Nate Lee – “I grew up in the San Francisco Bay Area in a foggy, dank place called Daly City.
 I am a third generation Chinese American man who is, in many ways, trying to unlearn and learn anew what it means to embody those particularities.
 At the heart of all this sits my family, the Chinatown church, and the Chinese American community at large, because that is where my faith journey begins.
 That’s why Kingdom Rice matters to me and why I hope it continues to encourage more and more folks to excavate their own stories in hopes of finding a more whole way of embodying life and faith.” (natejlee.com)

 What Steve appreciates about Nate: Nate is one of the most rooted, compassionate, yet articulate and outspoken “millennials” I’ve met.
-I’ve interacted with him now in personal, professional environments with other urban advocates, and preaching contexts and witnessed those qualities every time.
+The most forward-looking yet honoring sermon I’ve ever heard in an immigrant inter-generational context came from Nate at his home church in Chinatown.

-Steve Hong, Director – “A native San Franciscan, I am a former engineer, former missionary, former pastor, and former dance performer and guitar teacher.
-I love cities and my culture and grieve that churches of my own faith have not reaped the richness of these two areas that represent present-day globalization.
-For these reasons, Kingdom Rice was planted out of my desire to see how cities like San Francisco can be a basis for how we share God’s love with diverse peoples, and practice loving tolerance AND to see how “collective cultures” like Asian ones can be a treasure in God’s Kingdom.
-One of my greatest assets is my connections to many kinds of influential leaders in music, art, theology, and a diversity of churches and faith communities across different faiths.
-People in my ‘hood know me for my uke, recumbent bike, engaging dialogue, and my wonderful wife and rambunctious 11-year old son (who’s bike’s front tire is sometimes “tow trucked” to my bike in a one of a kind contraption).”
+Steve Hong, Director – “A native San Franciscan, I am a former engineer, missionary, pastor, and guitar teacher.
+I love excavating stories of beauty from both cities and my Asian culture and sharing how God is breaking into these areas to Jesus and non-Jesus followers alike.
+God has given me friendships with influential leaders in music, art, theology, and a diversity of churches and faith communities across different faiths.
+People in my ‘hood know me for my uke, recumbent bike, engaging dialogue, and my wonderful wife and rambunctious 12-year old son.”

 Honoring past board members: